 LIVERPOOL BEAT: A preview of what’s in store at ALSD International

-Liverpool is a city best known for music and sport, being home to the Beatles, two Premier League sides, Liverpool Football Club and Everton Football Club, as well as M&S Bank Arena (part of an event campus that includes ACC Liverpool and Exhibition Centre Liverpool), and Aintree Racecourse.
+Liverpool is a city best known for music and sport, being home to the Beatles, two Premier League sides in the form of the newly crowned champions, Liverpool Football Club, and local derby rivals Everton Football Club, as well as M&S Bank Arena (part of an event campus that includes ACC Liverpool and Exhibition Centre Liverpool), and Aintree Racecourse.

 Liverpool Football Club’s iconic Anfield stadium, which will host the 2020 edition of ALSD International – Europe’s leading event for the Premium Seat and Hospitality sector – stands like a guardian, proudly watching over the city below it.